Muhammad-Ali-56/Calculator/README.md

 # Calculator
-A Calculator with History maintained and App developed by Streamlit\n
+A Calculator with History maintained and App developed by Streamlit

-#Deployment Link Of App: https://calculatorbyali.streamlit.app/
+Deployment Link Of App: https://calculatorbyali.streamlit.app/